-- If the incoming data stored within the THL is statement-based (and therefore from a MySQL source), the statement can be applied directly to a MySQL database target as the source MySQL statement that was executed on the Target. - If the incoming data in the THL is a row-based event, the data is applied as a row-based JDBC statement by building a suitable JDBC/SQL statement.
+- If the incoming data stored within the THL is statement-based (and therefore from a MySQL source), the statement can be applied directly to a MySQL database target as the source MySQL statement that was executed on the slave. - If the incoming data in the THL is a row-based event, whether from MySQL or Oracle, the data is applied as a row-based JDBC statement by building a suitable JDBC/SQL statement.